WILLINGNESS TO GROWIf more gifts are to be received, our awakening has to go on.

 Extra Special Thanks Dept:

-Thanks to our ‘GSR’ John M. for “If Six was Nine” and the Funny Pages, our Treasurer Mark W. for all your contributions, and to George T. for “Leaving California” — we’re going to miss you, George!
-We’re still waiting for YOU gentle reader…Why don’t YOU contribute a short “something?”
+Thanks to our General Secretary John M. for “Problems from the Pitch”, Dave Mc. for “Mouse’s Corner” and our Treasurer Mark W. for all your contributions.
+We’re still waiting for YOU gentle reader…Why don’t YOU contribute a short “something”?
 Any length, most any AA related topic.
 Reply now and it will get included next month!